bxz5089/CumulusChat/README.md

 * [Credits](#credits)
 * [Questions](#questions)
 ## Installation
-The following necessary dependencies must be installed to run the application properly: npm install socket.io, run node and mysql -u root -p
+The following steps must be completed if application is pulled from GitHub rather than the deploy link.
+User must first clone the repo, open up intergrated terminal in VS Code, npm i to install all dependencies, set up personal My SQL and source the schema. sql file, npm run seed, and lastly npm start to run the server on you local machine.
 # Usage
 This application is used for a real-time communication between users.
 # License